FarihaSultanaRini/Bangla_RAG_Q-A/README.md

 # Bangla_RAG_Q-A
 A basic RAG pipeline capable of understanding and responding to both English and Bengali queries.
 The system should fetch relevant information from a pdf document corpus and generate a meaningful answer grounded in retrieved conten

 This project implements a question-answering system using semantic search with FAISS and answer generation using the Flan-T5 XL model.
 The pipeline includes OCR, data cleaning, chunking, embedding, retrieval, and answer generation.

+##To see with otutput downlaod the q_a_rag.ipynb notebook

 **Features**